BaderLab/Tempora/README.md

-Tempora takes processed scRNAseq data as input, either as a gene expression matrix with separate time and cluster labels for all cells, or a Seurat object containing gene expression data and a clustering result.
+Tempora takes processed scRNAseq data as input, either as a gene expression matrix with separate time and cluster labels for all cells, or a Seurat or SingleCellExperiment object containing gene expression data and a clustering result.
 Tempora does not implement clustering or batch effect correction as part of its pipeline and assumes that the user has input a well-annotated cluster solution free of batch effect into the method.

 ``` r
 #Load MouseCortex sample data